Frances Northcutt

-Frances "Poppy" Northcutt (born August 10, 1943) is an American engineer and attorney who began her career as a "computer", and was later a member of the technical staff of NASA's Apollo program during the Space Race.
-During the Apollo 8 mission, she became the first female engineer to work in NASA's Mission Control.
+Frances "Poppy" Northcutt (born August 10, 1943) is an American engineer and attorney who began her career as a computer operator and was later a member of the technical staff of NASA's Apollo program during the Space Race.
+During the Apollo 8 mission she became the first female engineer to work in NASA's Mission Control.

 Later in her career, Northcutt became an attorney specializing in women's rights.
 In the early 1970s, she served on the national board of directors of the National Organization for Women.
-Now, she works and volunteers for several organizations in Houston advocating for abortion rights.
+She has worked in Houston advocating for abortion rights.

 Early life

 Northcutt was born in Many, Louisiana, on August 10, 1943.
 She grew up in Luling, Texas, and then moved to Dayton, Texas.
 Northcutt attended high school at Dayton High School in Liberty County and then went on to study mathematics at the University of Texas.

 Career

-Engineering for the Apollo Program
+Apollo Program

 After graduating in three and a half years, Northcutt was hired in 1965 by TRW, an aerospace contractor with NASA in Houston, as a computress for the new Apollo program.
 After six months, she had her first performance evaluation, and the head of Houston operations wanted to promote her to technical staff, the term they used for staff doing engineering work.
 Northcutt was the first woman to work as technical staff.
 The pay difference between the computress role and the technical staff role was so large that the company did not have mechanisms in place to approve Northcutt's promotion.
 The operations manager had to schedule pay raises as frequently as possible so that Northcutt's salary was equitable compared to her male colleagues.
 This experience with the gender pay gap inspired Northcutt's later activism for women's rights.

 Northcutt was stationed in the Mission Control's Mission Planning and Analysis room.
 Northcutt and her team designed the return-to-Earth trajectory that the Apollo 8 crew took from the Moon back to Earth.
 She was able to identify mistakes in the plan, including making calculations that lowered the amount of fuel used to swing around the Moon.
 Apollo 8 was the second crewed Apollo spacecraft and became the first crewed mission to ever leave Earth orbit.
 It successfully reached the Moon, orbited it and then returned to Earth safely on December 27, 1968.